 The goals of treatment for chronic hepatitis are to prevent the disease from getting worse and to prevent cirrhosis and liver failure.
 In mild cases of chronic hepatitis from hepatitis B or hepatitis C, treatment may not be necessary, and the condition may not get worse.
 With active infection, or if a liver biopsy shows early signs of damage, treatment is more likely to be recommended to eliminate active infection.
 Treatment isn't recommended for everyone because of the side effects and the risk that active infection may return.

-Viral hepatitis is treated with antiviral medications, such as interferon alpha (Roferon-A, Intron A), ribavirin (Copegus, Rebetol, Virazole) for hepatitis C and lamivudine (Epivir), adefovir, tenofovir, entecavir for hepatitis B. Clinical trials are under way to determine the best combination of medications, dosage and length of treatment to improve response and lower the chance that the condition will return.
+Viral hepatitis is treated with antiviral medications.
+Drugs used to treat hepatitis C include alpha interferon, ribavirin, boceprevir and telaprevir.
+For hepatitis B, the drugs include lamivudine, adefovir, tenofovir and entecavir.
+Clinical trials are under way to determine the best combination of medications, dosage and length of treatment to improve response and lower the chance that the condition will return.

 Common side effects with interferon include:

 - Muscle aches